CarbonPackages/Carbon.Pipeline/Readme.md

   package: Vendor.Bar
 ```

-To change the input and / or the output folder, you can to this with the `folder` option:
+To change the input and/or the output folder, you can do this with the `folder` option:

 ```yaml
 packages: